top of page

 How do you define “low-income”?

 Since there is no perfect measure of “low-income” (or poverty for that matter) we don’t have an internal specific measure or bar to which we hold applicants.
 Instead, we’re seeking a realistic picture of the participants you serve.
 With that in mind, some people use the federal poverty guidelines, others use free/reduced lunch percentages, and others use self-reporting measures.
-We appreciate quantitative detail wherever possible; but again, approximate percentages are okay for the written application.
+We appreciate quantitative detail wherever possible.

 How do you distinguish between core participants and ancillary participants?